philipppahl/readme_test/README.md

 | ``activity_id``   | ``str``        | The unique id of the task.
 Defaults to ``<name:version:hash_id>``.
 The ``hash_id`` is derived depending on the input and required tasks.    |
 | ``requires``   | ``list``        | List of ``floto.specs.task.Task`` objects, which defines the dependencies.    |
 | ``input``   | ``str``, ``obj``        | The input provided by the task definition.
 If an object is provided it must be JSON serializable, e.g. of type dict or list.
 For more information on inputs see section [Activity Context](#activity-context).    |

 #### Generator
+``floto.specs.task.Generator`` inherits from ``ActivityTask`` and implements the same interface.
+Generators are activities which spawn tasks that are subsequently included in the execution logic.
+More on generators in section [Generator](#generators).
 #### ChildWorkflow
 #### Timer
 #### Retry Strategy